junxit/us-congress-bills-117/bill.md

 - **(a)** *Short title* This Act may be cited as the “Regional Innovation Act of 2021”.
 - **(b)** *Table of contents* The table of contents for this Act is as follows:

 ## § 2.
-Regional innovation capacity
+Regional Innovation Capacity

 - **(a)** *In general* The Stevenson-Wydler Technology Innovation Act of 1980 (Public Law 96–480; 15 U.S.C.
 3701 et seq.) is amended—
   - **(1)** by redesignating section 28 as section 29; and